cybernoid1975/DIY-Respirator/README.md

 # PPV DIY-Respirator
-Positive Pressure Ventillator (PPV) DIY design to help patients hospitalized with ARDS/covid19 or other
+Positive Pressure Ventillator (PPV) DIY design to help patients hospitalized with ARDS/covid19

 # Who am I
 Software developer and diy-maker.
 Located in Belgrade, Serbia.
 Please note - I am not physician, doctor nor mechanical engineer.
 All the knowledge I have about chemistry, biology and physics is from general education.
 I'm not part of the team, do not have any association with some external company, institution or government.